Good Neighbors (organization): Criticism

 Good Neighbors has been accused of using volunteer work as a disguise for missionary work, a charge that the organization has denied.

 In 2015, Good Neighbors was one of 26 charities found to have low transparency in its financial reporting, in a review of 45 large charities operating in South Korea by the media outlet Hankook Ilbo on the eve of tax law changes designed to force greater transparency in how charitable organizations spend their funds.
 In 2017, Good Neighbors received a 100% score in a similar transparency evaluation conducted by Yonhap News.

 Honorary ambassador

-Celebrities in South Korea: Choi Soo-jong, Kim Jong-seok, Byun Jung-soo, Lee Se-joon, Jo Su-ah, Soriel Jang Hyuk-jae, Kim Byung-man, Kim Hyun-joo, Kim Soo-jin, Seo Young-hee, Go A-ra, Jeon Jeong-hyang, Jin Se-yeon, Kim Ji-woo, Rayman Kim, Ham Chun-ho, Yun Sung-bin, and Lee Jung-min are active as ambassadors.
+The following celebrities in South Korea act as ambassadors for Good Neighbors: Choi Soo-jong, Kim Jong-seok, Byun Jung-soo, Lee Se-joon, Jo Su-ah, Soriel Jang Hyuk-jae, Kim Byung-man, Kim Hyun-joo, Kim Soo-jin, Seo Young-hee, Jeon Jeong-hyang, Jin Se-yeon, Kim Ji-woo, Rayman Kim, Ham Chun-ho, Yun Sung-bin, Lee Jung-min and Go A-ra.